2023 Best Value Philosophy & Religious Studies Master's Degree Schools in the Middle Atlantic Region

 Top 10 Best Philosophy & Religious Studies Master's Degree Schools

 Our 2023 rankings named Jewish Theological Seminary of America the best value school in the Middle Atlantic Region for philosophy and religious studies students working on their master’s degree.
-Located in the city of New York, Jewish Theological Seminary of America is a private not-for-profit college with a fairly small student population.
+Located in the city of New York, Jewish Theological Seminary of America is a private not-for-profit school with a fairly small student population.

 You’ll join some of the best and brightest minds around you if you attend University of Scranton.
 The school came in at #2 on this year’s Best Value Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region list.
-University of Scranton is a small private not-for-profit school located in the small city of Scranton.
+University of Scranton is a small private not-for-profit school located in the city of Scranton.

 Out-of-state tuition fees for graduate students at University of Scranton are $11,630 per year.